william0863/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-C - Pointers, arrays and strings
+C - More pointers, arrays and strings